ahgamut/pointmark-nn/README.md

 ## What is the purpose of this repo?

-The purpose of this repo is to automate what is accomplished via PointMark (finding interest points in Shoeprint images) and do so faster and more accurately, with the help of neural networks.
+The purpose of this repo is to automate what is accomplished via PointMark (finding interest points in shoeprint images) and do so faster and more accurately, with the help of neural networks.

 This repo contains: